-So, essentially, “pre-taxing,” which can also be used for life insurance, disability insurance, health FSA contributions, dependent care contributions, health savings account contributions and commuter account contributions, means taking income that would otherwise be taxable and diverting it to something else before (so: “pre”) is becomes taxable.
+So, essentially, pre-taxing, which can also be used for life insurance, disability insurance, FSA contributions, dependent care contributions, health savings account contributions, and commuter account contributions, means taking income that would otherwise be taxable and diverting it to something else before it becomes taxable.

 So, in summary:

-And, finally, any compensation paid by an employer on behalf of an employee that is not subject ot taxation (such as insurance premium payments) is “nontaxable income.”
+And, finally, any compensation paid by an employer on behalf of an employee that is not subject to taxation (such as insurance premium payments) is nontaxable income.